Protecting your eyes in the tanning bed – here’s why it matters

 Ultraviolet radiation reaches different structures of the eye:

-- UVB (280–315 nm): absorbed by the cornea and lens – can cause burns and cataracts.
+• UVB (280–315 nm): absorbed by the cornea and lens – may lead to burns and cataracts.

 UV penetration through the eyelids